youssefaltai/gso/README.md

 # Global State Observer

 GSO is an open-source Python library for managing state.
-It provides simple interfaces that UI elements can easily implement to sync with application state.
+It provides simple interfaces that application data objects and UI elements can easily implement to facilitate syncing them.

 GSO is based on the [Observer pattern](https://refactoring.guru/design-patterns/observer), it is inspired by [Redux.js](https://redux.js.org/).